flaturtha/CharlieChan/_murderwiki/the-detective.md

 layout: short-stories
 layoutTag: post
 title: "The Detective"
-subtitle: The fictive detective and his methods
+subtitle: "Definining the Character of Fictional Detective, the Reason for the Detective Story itself."
+opub: "The Techniques of the Mystery Story"
+chapter: "Chapter 7"
 author: Carolyn Wells
+opub_date: 1913
 date: 2016-08-16-16
-opub: The Techniques of the Mystery
-opubdate: 1913
-opubchapter: Chapter 7
 category: murderwiki
-excerpt: An examination of the fictive detective, including methods used by various types of criminal investigators.
+excerpt: "The all-important character of the Detective Story is, of course, the Detective.
+He is not only the Star Performer, but the reason for the Detective Story itself.
+What Mr. Hawthorne calls the Transcendent Detective is the detective of fiction.
+Such a one is made, not born."
 image: /assets/img/murderwiki/Friston-holmes.png
-caption: First ever appearance of Sherlock Holmes, by D. H. Friston
+caption: "First ever appearance of Sherlock Holmes, by D. H. Friston (1820-1906).
+From \'A Study in Scarlet.\' Drawn in 1887."
+sizeoverride: contain
 genre: The Techniques of the Mystery
 tags: Carolyn Wells, The Techniques of the Mystery
 wordcount: 6699